hybridgroup/gobot/platforms/rockpi/README.md

 ## How to Install

 Make sure you've installed an official Linux image from Radxa with working drivers.
-Some versions or Armbian ISOs do not detect the newer SoC chips!
 See the [ROCK 4 Installation Wiki](https://wiki.radxa.com/Rock4/install) for your SBC setup.

+> Some versions or Armbian ISOs do not detect the newer SoC chips.

 As for your Gobot development, treat this as a regular Go package.
 It can be cross-compiled and copied over, or simply compiled on the SBC itself (tested and working with go 1.15.15 on linux/arm64, RockPi4C+).